AishwaryaGopal12/DSCI_532_Group13_Crime/README.md

-# Crime Rates in the US Visualization App
+# Crime Rates in the US

 Contributors | Github |
 --- | --- |